linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 15.07.2023 (announcement Contribution)
+- 🎉 Exciting news! 🚀 We've successfully completed the development work on Contribution! 🎊 Get ready to dive into a stronger platform for startups. 🌟💪 What features or improvements would you like to see on our platform?
+Share your thoughts! #Contribution #Startups #Feedback

+### 15.07.2023 (announcement Contribution)
 - 🚀📢 Hey there!
 We're thrilled to share updates about our enhanced startup project, Contribution! 💪🔥 It's now even more powerful and packed with awesome features.
 What's your favorite aspect of supporting startups?
 Share below! 🌟✨ #Contribution #Startups #Entrepreneurship

 ### 14.07.2023 (announcement L2B)